On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: Observational prospects

 What do the variations in the log-slope of the stellar density profile mean in terms of surface brightness?
 To compute the AB V-band magnitudes of the stellar particles in our simulations we use the {\sc fsps} software \citep{fsps1,fsps2}, where we adopt the Padova stellar isochrone library \citep{padova1,padova2} and a \cite{chabrier} initial mass function.
 For each stellar particle, we provide its age and smoothed metallicity to the code.
 In the top panel of Fig.~\ref{fig14}, we show the surface brightness profiles of our 10 Milky Way~/~M31 analogues, computed using an arbitrary projection.
 In order to avoid contributions from the closest galaxy (as our systems form a Local Group), we exclude all particles within $R_{200,\rm m}$ of the companion halo.
 As for the 3D profiles, we compute the profiles in 75 radial bins and 11 angular bins, taking the median of the angular bins at each radius.
 We smooth the profiles using the Savitzky-Golay filter \citep{savitzky}.
 Each analogue is identified with a unique colour.
 One can see clearly that the surface brightness profiles of the haloes are not smooth, but exhibit variations similar to those found by \cite{edgeofthegalaxy}.
 These variations are substantially more pronounced in the computed surface brightness slope (bottom panel of Fig.~\ref{fig14}).

 The vertical dashed lines in Fig.~\ref{fig14} show the location of the steepest drop in the log-slope of the 3D stellar density profile.
 This is typically further than the nearest drop in the log-slope of the surface brightness, as expected from projection effects.
-While the location of the halo edge varies, as we have discussed previously, the typical location, 0.5-0.6~$R_{200,\rm m}$, occurs at a V-band surface brightness of between 31-36 mag~arcsec$^{-2}$, marginally achievable with the Euclid Deep Survey \citep{euclid} and the Hubble Ultra Deep Field \citep{hubble_udf}, albeit with typically smaller survey areas.
-An alternative is to stack images of Milky Way-mass galaxies, as has been done in the past in the search for splashback radius in galaxy clusters \citep{splash_stack}.
+While the location of the halo edge varies, as we have discussed previously, the typical location, 0.5-0.6~$R_{200,\rm m}$, occurs at a V-band surface brightness of between 31-36 mag~arcsec$^{-2}$, marginally achievable with the Euclid Deep Survey \citep{euclid}, Hubble Ultra Deep Field \citep{hubble_udf} and 10-year Legacy Survey of Space and Time \citep{lsst_deep}, albeit with typically smaller survey areas.
+Targeted low-surface brightness surveys, like Dragonfly Nearby Galaxies Survey (DNGS) are already achieving comparable levels of surface brightness \citep{dragonfly}.
+An alternative is to stack images of Milky Way-mass galaxies \citep{stack_dsouza, stack_wang}, as has been done in the past in the search for splashback radius in galaxy clusters \citep{splash_stack}.